zeusta/Docs/extensions/Guide By Functions/Magento 2/Store Pickup.md

 **Tips**: You can input content for the **Description field** in HTML for better display in frontend, such as customized format, attached links, etc.<br/>
     - In **Contact Information** session, it allows you to enter information of store’s manager such as email address, phone number, etc. so customers will know how to contact if needed.
 You can configure to enable automatic emails sent to the store manager when pickup orders’ status is changed.<br/>
-    - **Meta Information** session, you can fill in URL key, meta title, meta keywords, meta description for better SEO
+    - **Meta Information** session, you can fill in URL key, meta title, meta keywords, meta description for better SEO<br/>
 - **Google Map Location** tab:

 Fill your store’s address in this field or pin from the map, remember to click on the **Save Store** or **Save And Continue Edit** button to save your work.
 After that, store’s location will be updated automatically on Google Map.